effectivecore/core/docs/software.md

 - ColorSnapper is registered trademarks or trademarks of Koole Sache.
 - Find Any Files is registered trademarks or trademarks of Thomas Tempelmann.
 - Firefox® is registered trademarks of Mozilla Foundation.
-- FreeBSD is a registered trademark of The FreeBSD Foundation.
+- FreeBSD® is a registered trademark of The FreeBSD Foundation.
 - Google™, Google Chrome™ are registered trademarks of Google Inc.
 - iOS is a trademark or registered trademark of Cisco in the U.S. and other countries and is used by Apple under license.
 - Kaleidoscope is registered trademarks or trademarks of Black Pixel LLC.
 - Microsoft, Windows®, Internet Explorer®, Edge®, Internet Information Services (IIS) are registered trademarks or trademarks of Microsoft Corporation in the U.S. and/or other countries.
 - Monodraw is registered trademarks or trademarks of Helftone Ltd.
-- MySQL is registered trademarks or trademarks of Oracle Corporation and/or its affiliates.
+- MySQL™ is registered trademarks or trademarks of Oracle Corporation and/or its affiliates.
 - Neor Profile SQL is registered trademarks or trademarks of Neor LLC.
-- NGINX is registered trademarks of Nginx Software Inc.
+- NGINX® is registered trademarks of Nginx Software Inc.
-- Opera® is registered trademarks or trademarks of Opera Software AS in Norway, the European Union and other countries.
+- Opera® is registered trademarks or trademarks of Opera Software AS.
+- PHP is registered trademarks or trademarks of PHP Group.
 - Proxie is registered trademarks or trademarks of Proxie Team.
 - RegExRX is registered trademarks or trademarks of MacTechnologies Consulting.
 - Rested is registered trademarks or trademarks of Hello, Resolven Apps.